-In this the first of two parts on this matter we are going to look at the type of Nazi propaganda that Krakivski Visti, edited by Chomiak, engaged in including noxious and extreme antisemitism at a time when the Jews of Europe were being rounded up and exterminated.
+In this piece we are going to look at the type of Nazi propaganda that Krakivski Visti, edited by Chomiak, engaged in including noxious and extreme antisemitism at a time when the Jews of Europe were being rounded up and exterminated.
 A note that the language that these Nazi collaborators used is ugly and deeply racist.

 While Kowalchuck gave examples from many newspapers, in this part we will only be looking at those of Krakivski Visti.

 Here the author begins by noting that tens of millions of people did bravely resist the Nazis and fought against their extermination campaigns.
 While countless died doing so, throughout the war Krakivski Visti published antisemitic articles talking about "The Jewish Problem in the Ukraine", celebrating the Nazi invaders and using terms like "Jewish-Bolshevik degeneration".